jogeshsingh/Learning_VHDL_LANGUAGE/README.md

   - `Task to be done -: `
-  - Make a configurable adder in VHDL
+  - Make a configurable adder in VHDL - `Design Recipes for FPGAs`
   - Chekc compiler directives `if_def` in `Digital System Design using Verilog by Charles Roth`
   - Check Functions and Task in above book
   - Check Fixed and floating point arithmetic topic (search , learn from videos)